rikster/u-tm-contact-keeper-api/README.md

 # u-tm-contact-keeper-api

 This is a Node/Express/MongoDB REST API for contacts that uses JWT authentication.
 All contact endpoints are protected and each registered user has their own contacts.
-This is used in my React course on Udemy.
-It is the API ONLY.

 ## Getting Started